jherrero/EnsemblAPI_workshop/README.md

 The web pages providing links to the material and exercises are available under the gh-pages branch and served directly from the GitHub Pages service.

+This particular branch is for the workshop at the ENS-ISCIII Masters course in Bioinformatics and Computational Biology, Madrid, December 2013